webgig/woo-zipmoney-test/README.txt

 == Changelog ==

 = 2.0.0 =
 * Changes: - Uses the new zipMoney Merchant Api.
+The plugin architecture has changed which introduces many breaking changes.

 = 1.2.2 =
 * Fixes:  - Missing Shipping addresss issue.